AppliedCryptoGroup/BIP32_Threshold_Wallets/readme.md

 ```bash
 go test -bench=. ./derivation/bench
 ```
-Per default, it will test the derivation of 1 hardened node/child with different number of parties and thresholds and a simulated network latency of 10ms.
+Per default, it will test the derivation of 1 hardened node/child with different numbers of parties and thresholds and a simulated network latency of 10ms.
 To change these and other benchmarking parameters, please refer to the `derivation/bench/derivation_bench_test` file.

 #### Derivation using MPC
 We evaluated a generic multi-party-computation (MPC) approach for hardened-node derivation.
 Specifically, we relied on the [MP-SPDZ](https://github.com/data61/MP-SPDZ) framework for this implementation.
-In this approach, all the parties of the parent node jointly run a MPC to evaluate the hashing function and derive a child private key.
+In this approach, all the parties of the parent node jointly run an MPC protocol to evaluate the hashing function and derive a child private key.
-The Bristol-Fashioned Circuit sha512 is used in the implementation, and we evaluated this approach on ```malicious-shamir-party```.
-The settings and results can be found in the Evaluation section of our paper.
+The Bristol-Fashioned Circuit SHA-512 is used in the implementation, and we evaluated this approach on ```malicious-shamir-party```.
+The settings and results can be found in the Evaluation section of the paper.
 For detailed instructions on using MP-SPDZ, please refer to the [official documentation](https://mp-spdz.readthedocs.io/en/latest/).